-It has been an exciting year for Capitol Health, with the Company transitioning into the largest community-based (non-hospital) Diagnostic Imaging services provider in Victoria.
+It has been another exciting year for Capitol Health, with the Company consolidating its position as the largest community-based (non-hospital) Diagnostic Imaging (DI) services provider in Victoria.
+The business has continued its expansion and growth in FY2014, with both organic and strategic measures translating into further significant gains in market share across Victoria.
+The years trading provides for another record full year financial result:

-The business has continued to expand and grow in FY2013, with both organic and strategic measures translating into significant gains in market share across Victoria.
-The acquisition of MDI Group, completed in May this year, has boosted our customer base and already made a significant and material contribution to the record full year financial results:
+- Operating Revenue is up 44.6% (on FY2013), to \$90.3 million - Net Profit after Tax is up 99.4% (on FY2013), to \$7.2 million

-- Operating Revenue is up 19.5% (on FY2012), to \$62.5 million - Net Profit after Tax is up 70% (on FY2012), to \$3.6 million - Final Dividend is up 50% (on FY2012 Final Dividend), to 0.3 cents per share
+Dividend

-Due to our strong financial and operating performance, the Board of Directors has declared a fully franked Final Dividend of 0.3 cents (point 3 of one cent) per share, which equates to a 50% increase on the Final Dividend for FY2012 and a 20% increase on the Interim Dividend for the first half of FY2013.
+Due to our strong financial and operating performance, the Board of Directors has declared a fully franked Final Dividend of 0.5 cents (point five of one cent) per share, which equates to a 67% increase on the Final Dividend for FY2013 and a 25% increase on the Interim Dividend for the first half of FY2014.
 The uplift in Dividends reflects the Board's continued confidence in Capitol's financial strength and operating outlook.